malcprentice/malcprentice.github.io/ResourcesーTOEFLOverview.md

 * Practice filling the time until you get it right

 ## What score do I need?
-* 60-80: Some universities will let you in (to take a language course first)
+* 60-80: Some universities will accept lower scores (to take a language course first)
-* 61: The minimum to get certain kinds of US visa
 * 71: The average in Japan
-* 82 - the average score of ALL people taking the TOEFL iBT
+* 82: The average score in the world
-* 79-105: Programs state a minimum in this range for application materials
+* 79-105: Programs state a minimum in this range to not be immediately rejected.
+However...
-* 100+: A good university will usually say "100+ iBT to be competitive"
+* 100+: A _good_ university will usually say "100+ iBT to be competitive"
+* SOme notes
+    * Check the department.
+Science courses have lower requirements than reading-heavy majors.

-Usually, there are also section minimums:

-* e.g. "100, with 23 on the speaking section and 21 on other sections".
+    * Usually, there are also section minimums: e.g. "100, with 23 on the speaking section and 21 on other sections".
     * Check the page of the course you want.
-* There is a website for checking what score you need: http//:www.toeflgoanywhere.org
+There is also a website for checking what score you need: http//:www.toeflgoanywhere.org

 # Some links
 * http://www.eng1on1.com/ibt.php